Head of the Securities Markets Unit, European Commission

 John has over twenty years’ compliance experience across investment banking and asset management.
 He previously held compliance roles with both JPMorgan Asset Management and Bank of New York Mellon.

-Head of Compliance, AFME
+Managing Director, Head of Compliance, AFME

 Will Dennis is Head of Compliance at AFME.
 His main focus is monitoring, analysing and responding to regulatory developments in compliance at the national, EU and global level.
 Before joining AFME, Will was head of international compliance at Standard Bank, prior to which he worked at a number of international investment banks as general counsel and/or head of compliance.
 Will spent his early career with HM Diplomatic Service, serving in London, Beijing and Hong Kong.
 He holds an MA and LLM from the University of Cambridge, and is qualified as a solicitor in both the UK and Hong Kong.

 Head of Wholesale Banking Department, Financial Conduct Authority

 Simone Ferreira joined the FCA’s predecessor, the FSA, in 2000.
 She worked in the FSA’s General Counsel’s Division between 2000 and 2010 before moving to the Supervision Division.
 Simone is currently the Head of Wholesale Banks, the department that supervises a range of wholesale firms including British, American, EU, Swiss, Asian, Australian, Middle Eastern and other third country universal and investment banks.

 Previously, Simone was the Head of Event Supervision Department, which, among other issues, deals with complex cases of crystallised risks including the Interest Rate Hedging Products review, the FX Remediation exercise and the skilled person's review of RBS Global Restructuring Group.
 Her last major piece of work in Event Supervision was to lead on the development and implementation of the proposals imposing a time bar for Payment Protection Insurance complaints.